 (Best Decaf Pick)

-Lavazza makes a delicious whole bean coffee blend that’s available in many grocery stores, which is convenient.
-The whole beans allow you to get the best grind for a Moka pot, and we liked that it’s a mild and creamy espresso roast.
-The flavor notes are honey, almond, and dried fruit.
+Lifeboost offers a rich, smooth dark roast that’s as sustainable as it is delicious.
+The whole beans allow you to get the best grind for a Moka pot, and we liked that it’s a mild and creamy dark roast.
+You’ll notice hints of chocolate and caramel.
 It’s also low acidity without a bitter aftertaste.
-It’s blended and roasted in Italy and packaged in a large bag: 2.2 lbs.

 The Lavazza Qualita Rossa Ground Coffee Blend is a great choice if you prefer a medium roast.
 This is another pre-ground coffee option, and it comes in a smaller 8.8- oz. bag to keep it fresh.
 We appreciated that it’s non-GMO, though not fully organic.
 It’s also blended and roasted in Italy, which is a plus when you’re buying coffee for an Italian Moka pot.